-7. ASK PARENT OF CHILDREN AT SCHOOL None = 0

-Did he/she miss any days off school last term for any reason

-besides sickness such as - going out with someone in the family?

-- helping at home?

-- having no dry shoes or a raincoat to put on?
+7. ASK PARENT OF CHILDREN AT SCHOOL None - (a) Did he/she miss any days off school last term for any reason besides sickness such as - going out with someone in the family? - helping at home?
+PROMPT AND CODE - having no dry shoes or a raincoat to put on?
 ALL THAT APPLY - anything else?
-(SPECIFY)

-DK
+(SPECIFY) DK